safetyAI/ChatSafetyAI/configure_azure_search_enterprise_README.md

   <enable-image-vectors>
 ```

----

 ### 🩺 Verification & Debugging Commands
-If the indexer fails or you need to verify the Dual-Track architecture, run the following `az rest` commands from an authenticated terminal:
+If the indexer fails or you need to verify the Dual-Track architecture and data completeness, run the following `az rest` commands from an authenticated terminal:

 **1. Check Status & Throttling Warnings:**
 ```bash